rabilrbl/ksrtc-api/README.md

 The `ksrtc-api` provides the following endpoints:

 - `/` - Home endpoint to check if the API is up and running.
-- `/all` - Retrieve information about all bus routes.
+- `/all` - Retrieve information about all journey place data.
 - `/bus` - Retrieve information about specific bus routes.

 ### Examples